maged-web/simple_chat_room/README.md

 # simple_chat_room
-chat room with node js
+chat room with socket and node js